UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle_test.md

 your processes gets pinned to the correct CPUs (threads), one per core.

+### per-job scratch directories
+Each job get job-specific private temporary directories on the compute nodes.
+This means that directories like `/tmp`, `/scratch`, `/dev/shm` start empty for each job.
+This is implemented using Slurm's `job_container/tmpfs` plugin.

+To get the path for node local scratch in job scripts you should still use the variable `$TMPDIR` or the equivalent `$SNIC_PATH`.

+### /dev/shm size
+The size of /dev/shm have been increased so all allocated memory can be used, up to max 99% of a compute nodes total memory.
+On previous clusters the limit was 50% of total memory.

 ## Other changes

 ### per-user temporary directories on login nodes